collective/collective.dewplayer/README.txt

 http://plone.org/documentation/tutorial/buildout.
 Don't forget to load the configure.zcml file.

-At the moment this module doesn't add any feature to plone.
+At the moment this module doesn't add any feature to Plone.
 It is primary use as resource package.

 Usage
 -----

-Dewplayer offer several flash player includes in the directory resource:
+Dewplayer offer several flash players included in the directory resource:

    * Mini (160x20) - dewplayer-mini.swf
    * Classic (200x20) - dewplayer.swf